 What Are Your Reasons for Moving?

 In addition to determining if the move is in the child's best interest, the courts will also want to know your reasons for moving.
 Often, parents move specifically to benefit their children.
-For example, you may be relocating for a new, higher paying job to better provide for your child.
+For example, you may relocate for a new, higher-paying job to better provide for your child.
 Other parents relocate to get their children access to better school districts or improved housing.
-In other cases, a move can bring a child closer to extended family who provide childcare and additional support for the child.
+In other cases, a move can bring a child closer to extended family who provide childcare and additional support.

 However, it is important to remember that the ultimate deciding factor is whether the move benefits the child.
 While relocation may be in your best interests, if the courts see the move as potentially or likely harmful to the child, they will not approve it.
-For example, if the move will significantly damage your child’s relationship with their other parent, the courts may not support the move.
+For example, if the move significantly damages your child’s relationship with their other parent, the courts may not support it.

 Do I Need an Attorney?

-If you are planning to relocate with your child, you absolutely should speak with a lawyer.
-Disputes over relocation with children are very common, and you will want an attorney by your side in court.
+If you plan to relocate with your child, you should speak with a child custody lawyer.
+Disputes over relocation with children are very common, and you will want an attorney in court.
 Additionally, as you prepare to make your case, you will likely need to collect a range of documents and may even need witnesses and other evidence to make your case.
-A skilled lawyer familiar with handling these types of custody cases can help with all your paperwork and empower you to put your best foot forward.
+A skilled lawyer who handles these types of custody cases can help with all your paperwork and empower you to put your best foot forward.

 Drafting New Custody & Support Agreements